CommunityToolkit/Windows/components/Behaviors/samples/Behaviors.Animations.md

 ## Behaviors

-If you are also referencing the `Microsoft.Toolkit.Uwp.UI.Behaviors` package, it will be possible to also use behaviors and actions to better support the new APIs, such as by automatically triggering an animation when a given event is raised, entirely from XAML.
+If you are also referencing the `Behaviors` package, it will be possible to also use behaviors and actions to better support the new APIs, such as by automatically triggering an animation when a given event is raised, entirely from XAML.
 There are four main types being introduced in this package that interoperate with the Animation APIs:

 - [`AnimationStartedTriggerBehavior`](/dotnet/api/microsoft.toolkit.uwp.ui.behaviors.AnimationStartedTriggerBehavior) and [`AnimationCompletedTriggerBehavior`](/dotnet/api/microsoft.toolkit.uwp.ui.behaviors.AnimationCompletedTriggerBehavior): these are custom triggers that can be used to execute `IAction`-s when an `AnimationSet` starts or completes.
 All the built-in `IAction` objects can be used from the Behaviors package, as well as custom ones as well.
 - [`StartAnimationAction`](/dotnet/api/microsoft.toolkit.uwp.ui.behaviors.StartAnimationAction): an `IAction` object that can be used within behaviors to easily start a target animation, either with an attached UI element or with an explicit target to animate.